suhasmeti/prod-support-docs/docs/ini/cirrent-agent-api.rst

 1.	**type**

-	* This case-sensitive string must be one of event, measurement, attribute, or state, see below for accepted values.
+	* This case-sensitive string must be one of event, measurement, attribute, or state, see above for accepted values.

 2.	**name**